mensbeam/Catcher/README.md

 #### MensBeam\Catcher\Handler::getLastOutputThrowable ####

-Returns the last output throwable array handled by this handler (or null if there hasn't been one).
+Returns the last output throwable array handled by this handler (or null if there hasn't been one); useful when debugging

 #### MensBeam\Catcher\Handler::getOption ####